McCoy Air Force Base: Realignment and closure

 The Greater Orlando Aviation Authority (GOAA) was established the following year as a successor to the City of Orlando Aviation Department via an act of the Florida State Legislature.
 GOAA was charged to operate and maintain both the former McCoy AFB and Herndon Airport, the latter subsequently renamed Orlando Executive Airport.
-The large hangars and myriad of aircraft maintenance support buildings at McCoy were eventually transferred to other U.S. Government agencies or leased by GOAA to private interests, and today many of them remain supporting the civilian aviation community.
-The combined former McCoy AFB and extant Orlando-McCoy Jetport was renamed the Orlando International Airport, and was greatly expanded to support the growing tourist industry in Orlando as well as the expanding business and commercial expansion of the area.
+The large hangars and myriad of aircraft maintenance support buildings at McCoy were eventually transferred to other U.S. government agencies or leased by GOAA to private interests, and today, many of them remain supporting the civilian aviation community.
+The combined former McCoy AFB and extant Orlando-McCoy Jetport were renamed as the Orlando International Airport, and greatly expanded to support the growing tourist industry in Orlando, as well as the expanding business and commercial expansion of the area.
 Today Orlando International Airport is among the busiest commercial airports in the world as measured by annual passenger throughput.
 Over thirty airlines serve the airport with hundreds of daily flights to destinations across the United States and overseas.
-Orlando International Airport still retains the ICAO code of KMCO and the FAA and IATA code MCO, a legacy of both the Orlando-McCoy Jetport and McCoy AFB.
+Orlando International Airport still retains the ICAO code of KMCO' and the FAA and IATA code MCO, a legacy of both the Orlando-McCoy Jetport and McCoy AFB.

 Current uses

-Today a majority of the McCoy AFB site is operated and maintained by the Greater Orlando Aviation Authority (GOAA) as Orlando International Airport.
+Today, most of the McCoy AFB site is operated and maintained by the Greater Orlando Aviation Authority (GOAA) as Orlando International Airport.
 As a governmental entity chartered by the Florida Legislature and as an enterprise fund of the City of Orlando, GOAA is tasked with the operation, administration, maintenance, and oversight of expansions and enhancements to both Orlando International Airport and the Orlando Executive Airport.
 GOAA also leases buildings and property to private individuals and companies, primarily for aviation-related activities in support of the respective airports.
 Redeveloped areas on the former McCoy AFB / current Orlando International Airport include: